 Want to make it even easier?
 I give packets for each unit.
 We grade the assigned page, and I pick up the packet at the end of the unit.
 Students have the packet to study from, and I assign less grades.
 You can pick it up weekly if you feel like you want to have more grades.
 Does that allow for lazy students to cheat?
 Sure, if they have that inclination, but they will find a way anyways.
 In my class, assessments count for 60-70% of the grade, and homework counts for 10%, so they know better than to cheat.
 If they don’t master the material, they won’t get a grade that says they did.

-Yes, this takes time on the front end, especially if you have to do the laminating yourself, but once it is done, all you have to do is open the file cabinet and pull out the resource.
+Yes, this takes time on the front end, especially if you have to do the laminating yourself.
+However, once it is done, all you have to do is open the file cabinet and pull out the resource.
 So, what can you laminate?
 Speaking cards, task cards, board games, or anything else that students don’t write on.
 Your future self will thank you.

 4. Formatively assess.